Monday, June 8, 2020

 Darkness is only a phase of transition from the outer world to the inner world.

-Like the stages in our human growth, there are stages in our inner growth as well.
-So initially we must get use to the darkness and inner silence.
+Like different stages in human growth, there are stages in our inner growth as well.
+Initially we must get use to the darkness and inner silence.
 This requires you to silence and still the mind.
 This is where 99% of the meditators struggle.
 The mind scoffs at the idea of doing “Nothing” and sitting in “futile silence”.
 But this sitting in silence is not nothing.

-As you grow within, different challenges arise.
+With continued practice, different challenges arise.
 The mind eventually gets comfortable with the inner darkness and begins to bring outer thoughts into the inner world.
-So one will notice that when you are meditating, much of your time is spent thinking of some mundane thoughts or issues.
-This becomes stronger when we are facing challenging issues in outer life.
+Which means when you are meditating, much of your attention is occupied in thinking of mundane thoughts or issues.
+This becomes stronger when we are facing challenging issues in real life.
 Those thoughts intrude and takeover our inner space.
-Recognising this helps us to grow further by cultivating inner discipline to manage unwanted thoughts and get detached from them.
+Recognizing this helps us to grow by cultivating inner discipline to manage unwanted thoughts by increasing the intensity of our Awareness.
 We learn the virtue of being in now and to be true to ourselves in the moment.
-This also teaches us to work along with the universe, recognising and accepting the universal intelligence all around us and relinquishing the control the mind wants to exercise in every situation.
+This also teaches us to work along with the universe, recognizing and accepting the universal intelligence all around us and relinquishing the control the mind wants to exercise in every situation.
 In this way evolution takes place in the inner world at every stage.

 Just like when going abroad, it is wonderful to have a local host who knows everything about the new place and can give you access to any part of the new world, similarly blessed are those who have a inner host who is the master of the inner world, - a Guru, whose grace can take you to the pinnacles of human consciousness.
 But true Guru’s are rare to find and equally rare are worthy disciples.
 The teachings of a Guru are like a detailed map which will help negotiate the inner pathways of awareness, and a Guru’s primary objective is to help you enter and rise in higher states of consciousness, until you meet the highest version of your Self.